Huntsville Drug Crime Attorneys

 Have you been arrested of, or are you under investigation for, federal or state drug charges?
 If so, there are a few things you need to keep in mind.
 First of all, federal and state drug laws allow aggressive prosecution for drug possession, drug trafficking, and various related drug crimes.
 The criminal penalties that you might face as a result have become more and more severe as time passes, including the Civil Asset Forfeiture Reform Act (2000), which allows for your assets to be forfeited or seized for drug crimes.
 Finally, the Patriot Act has served to only further impact the court’s tolerance for certain arrest procedures that has not been previously permitted.

 If you are facing drug crimes in Alabama, you need an experienced and strong attorney able to represent you aggressively.
-Our team at Johnston, Moore & Thompson can do just that.
+Our team at Johnston, Moore & Weston can do just that.

 Alabama Drug Crime Defense Lawyers